Pretty Woman: Casting

 Veteran actor Ralph Bellamy, who plays James Morse, appears in his final acting performance before his death in 1991.
 Jason Alexander, who had also recently been cast for his role as the bumbling George Costanza in Seinfeld, was cast as Philip Stuckey.
-A VHS copy of Pretty Woman would appear in Seinfeld's apartment in later seasons of Seinfeld as a homage to Alexander's participation in the film.

 Filming

 The film's budget was substantial, at $14 million, so producers could shoot in many locations.
 Most filming took place in Los Angeles, California, specifically in Beverly Hills, and inside soundstages at Walt Disney Studios in Burbank.
-The escargot restaurant the "Voltaire" was shot at the restaurant "Rex," now called "Cicada".
-Scenes set in the Beverly Wilshire Hotel lobby were shot at the Ambassador Hotel in Los Angeles.
+The escargot scene at the restaurant was shot at Rex II Ristorante, now named Cicada.
+Interior scenes set in the Beverly Wilshire Hotel lobby were shot at the Ambassador Hotel in Los Angeles.
 Filming commenced on July 24, 1989, but was immediately plagued by problems.
-These included Ferrari and Porsche declining the product placement opportunity for the car Edward drove, neither firm wishing to be associated with prostitutes.
+These included Ferrari and Porsche declining the product placement opportunity for the car Edward drove, as neither firm wished to be associated with prostitutes.
 Lotus Cars saw the placement value and supplied a Silver 1989 1/2 Esprit SE (which was later sold).

-The shooting was a generally pleasant, easy-going experience, as the budget was broad and the shooting schedule was not tight.
-While shooting the scene where Vivian is lying down on the floor of Edward's penthouse, watching reruns of I Love Lucy, Garry Marshall had to tickle Roberts' feet (out of camera range) to get her to laugh.
-The scene in which Gere playfully snaps the lid of a jewelry case on her fingers was improvised, and her surprised laugh was genuine.
+Filming was a generally pleasant, easygoing experience, as the budget was broad and the shooting schedule was not tight.
+While shooting the scene in which Vivian is lying down on the floor of Edward's penthouse, watching reruns of I Love Lucy, Garry Marshall had to tickle Roberts' feet (out of camera range) to get her to laugh.
+The scene in which Gere playfully snaps the lid of a jewelry case on her fingers was improvised, and her surprised laugh was unscripted.
 The red dress Vivian wears to the opera has been listed among the most unforgettable dresses of all time.

-During the scene in which Roberts sang a Prince song in the bathtub, slid down, and submerged her head under the bubbles; she emerged to find the crew had left except for the cameraman, who captured the moment on film.
+During the scene in which Roberts sang a Prince song in the bathtub, slid down, and submerged her head under the bubbles, she emerged to find the crew had left except for the cameraman, who captured the moment on film.
 In the love scene, she was so stressed that a vein became noticeable on her forehead and had to be massaged by Marshall and Gere.
 She also developed a case of hives, and calamine lotion was used to soothe her skin until filming resumed.
-The filming was completed on November 30.

 Shelley Michelle acted as body double for Roberts in risqué scenes and the film's publicity poster.
+Filming wrapped on October 18, 1989.